cloudnative-pg/cloudnative-pg/docs/src/logging.md

 }
 ```

-Please refer to the
+See the
 [PGAudit documentation](https://github.com/pgaudit/pgaudit/blob/master/README.md#format) <!-- wokeignore:rule=master -->
 for more details about each field in a record.

 ## Other logs

 All logs that are produced by the operator and its instances are in JSON
-format, with `logger` set accordingly to the process that produced them.
+format, with `logger` set according to the process that produced them.
-Therefore, all the possible `logger` values are the following ones:
+Therefore, all the possible `logger` values are the following:

 - `barman-cloud-wal-archive`: from `barman-cloud-wal-archive` directly
 - `barman-cloud-wal-restore`: from `barman-cloud-wal-restore` directly